Make Tonight Homemade Pizza Night!

 When you're done, open the oven, slide out the rack with the pizza stone, and then carefully slide the pizza onto the stone.
 You can gently tug at the dough edges with your fingers to get it moving.
 Use a sort of shaking movement to gently coax the pizza onto the stone.
 You might need to practice this a little, but it doesn't take long to get the technique down.

 Did I mention you need to watch the pizza?
-A moment of inattentiveness can turn your pie from culinary triumph to disaster in the blink of an eye.
+A moment of inattentiveness can turn your pie from culinary triumph to inedible disaster.
 You need to observe and turn the broiler off when the pizza looks like it's good to go.

-Carefully remove from the oven with a spatula or two and let cool a few minutes before serving.
+Carefully remove from the oven and let cool a few minutes before serving.
 Meanwhile, you can get another pizza ready for the oven.
 Buon appetito!

 Promote your business here!